 Author contributions.
-PH authored most of the introductory historical content of the manuscript in Sects.
-1 and 2, and also wrote the section on the first magnetic survey in Bohemia (Sect.
+PH authored most of the introductory historical content of the paper (Sects.
+1 and 2) and also wrote the section on the first magnetic survey in Bohemia (Sect.
 5).
 FV prepared the passage about the bifilar magnetometer (Sect.
 3).
-MR put together the part on the first recorded magnetic storm (Sect.
+MR put together the information on the first recorded magnetic storm (Sect.
 4).
 The authors participated equally in the final editing of the manuscript.

 Competing interests.
-The authors declare that they have no conflict of interests.
+The contact author has declared that none of the authors has any competing interests.